starrovoyt/simple_anomaly_detector_via_pyspark/README.md

 **Tiny description:**

-  This program contains algorithm of distributed detection anomalies in such user identifiers as IDFA, GAID, email, login in map-reduce paradigm.
+  This program contains algorithm of distributed anomaly detection in such user identifiers as IDFA (iOS advertising ID gererated as uuid), GAID (Android advertising ID gererated as uuid), email, and login in map-reduce paradigm.

 **How to run:**